xijunke/Conceptual-design-and-application-of-insect-bioinspired-FWMAV/Chapter7/README.md

 ---------------------------------------------------------------------------------------------------------

 ---------------------------------------------------------------------------------------------------------
-# Here, most of the results for this book have been published in the following paper:
+# Here, some of the results for this chapter have been published in the following paper:

 **[1] [Xijun Ke, Weiping Zhang, Jinhao Shi and Weidong Chen,"*The numerical solution for flapping wing hovering wingbeat dynamics*", ***Aerospace Science and Technology***, 110(2021), 106474](https://doi.org/10.1016/j.ast.2020.106474).
 (IF: 5.6)**